stackql/stackql-registry-docs/docs/azure-docs/index.md

 ## Authentication

-StackQL uses Azure application credentials obtained using the `az login` command from the Azure SDK.
-For more information, see [here](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
+StackQL uses Azure application credentials obtained using the <CopyableCode code="az login" /> command from the Azure SDK.
+For more information, see <a href="https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli">here</a>.

 ## Services
 <div class="row">